 We will explain to you in this blog why an individual’s well-being at work is so important, how it can increase productivity and how to improve it.
 Read more →

 If you’re planning to move to the Netherlands, evaluating the amount of money you’ll spend daily is an important factor in your journey.
-It’s important to know that the Netherlands was the 15th most expensive country in the world in 2019 in terms of cost of living and the 9th most expensive country in Europe in terms of rent.
+It’s important to know that the Netherlands are the 22nd most expensive country in the world in 2023 in terms of cost of living and the 9th most expensive country in Europe in terms of rent.
 Read more →